GerardMaggiolino/Deep-OC-SORT/README.md

 }
 ```

-and also OC-SOR, based on which we build this work:
+Also see OC-SORT, which we base our work upon:
 ```
 @article{cao2022observation,
   title={Observation-centric sort: Rethinking sort for robust multi-object tracking},